|Title:||Associate Head Coach|

 DeStefano and his wife, Chris, live in Silver Spring.
-Their son, Brian, played for his father at St. John’s, was a manager at Duke and is now associate head coach at Harvard.
-Their daughter, Katherine, was a manager for the Georgetown women’s team and works as a lawyer in Washington, D.C.
+They have two children (Brian and Katherine) and one granddaughter (Cameryn).
+Brian played for his father at St. John’s, served as a manager at Duke, and was most recently associate head coach at Harvard.
+Katherine was a manager for the Georgetown women’s team and works as a lawyer in Washington, D.C.